Hollywood strikes also paralyze American filming in France

 In Paris, where demand remains greater than the possibilities of reception, these Hollywood reports are almost welcome.
 “It’s the busiest summer in our history, I don’t know how we would have done if the Americans had been there…”, confides Michel Gomez, the delegate of the cinema mission at the City of Paris.

-The capital has indeed hosted leading French shoots such as “The Count of Monte-Cristo”, with Pierre Niney, Anaïs Demoustier and Laurent Lafitte, and “De Gaulle”, with Simon Abkarian – two major Pathé productions -, or again the biopic “Monsieur Aznavour”.
+The capital has indeed hosted leading French shoots such as “The Count of Monte-Cristo”, with Pierre Niney, Anaïs Demoustier and Laurent Lafitte, and “De Gaulle”, with Simon Abkarian – two major Pathé productions -, or once more the biopic “Monsieur Aznavour”.
 In addition to these period films, there have been several shoots of action series, another specialty of the City of Light, including “Duo de cops”.

-If the strike continues, the consequences could be more severe for the entire sector, particularly in Ile-de-France.
+If the strike continues, the consequences might be more severe for the entire sector, particularly in Ile-de-France.
 “With the Olympics in 2024, if we don’t manage to shoot the American series at the start of the year, it risks pushing them back for several months, it’s a big concern,” admits Michel Gomez.
 Another risk to foresee is that of saturation.
 “We risk a traffic jam at the time of the recovery”, warns Guillaume de Menthon.
 It will take several more years before the effects of the France 2030 plan, which must in particular double the surface area of film sets, are felt.

 1692961079